IHDCYH Institute Advisory Board Members – Biographies

 Associate Professor, McGill University School of Physical and Occupational Therapy

-Keiko Shikako is the Canada Research Chair (Tier II) in Childhood Disability: Participation and Knowledge Translation, and an Associate Professor at McGill University School of Physical and Occupational Therapy.
-Her research focuses on the promotion of healthy living and the human rights of children with disabilities AND knowledge translation science and practice.
-Her research program adopts a participatory approach to engage different stakeholders, including policymakers, children and their families in finding solutions to change the environment, inform policymaking and promote the participation of children with disabilities in different life roles and activities.
-She leads several knowledge translation initiatives, including the Jooay App, the CHILD-BRIGHT SPOR KT Program, and is part of the civil society groups reporting to the UN on the Convention on the Rights of Persons with Disabilities.
+Dr Shikako's research focuses on the promotion of healthy living and the human rights of children with disabilities, and knowledge translation science and practice.
+Her research program adopts a participatory approach to engage different interested parties, including policymakers, community organizations, youth and their families in finding solutions to change the environment, inform policymaking and promote the participation of children with disabilities in different life roles and activities.
+She leads several knowledge translation initiatives, including the Jooay App, the CHILD-BRIGHT SPOR KM Program, and is part of the civil society groups reporting to the UN on the Convention on the Rights of Persons with Disabilities, and the Accessible Standards Canada Technical Committee on Outdoor Spaces.

 Bernard Thébaud, MD, PhD